 The other point is that Crete is a long thin island of quite some distance.
 So generally we tell people with limited time to choose one side of the island - east or west - and concentrate there.
 It is just too rushed to go from one side to the other in a short visit.
 To visit the west and the east, it would be best to allow 10 days.

 The second olive farm you have found is in the east, yet Chania is in the west.
 So each option is different - Option One is west and centre of the island.
 Option Two is east and centre.

-To choose one side of the island, in this way your trip will be more manageable.
+It would be best to choose one side of the island, in this way your trip will be more manageable.

 We can say that really Chania and Rethymnon have the beautiful old towns with Venetian architecture, with little lane ways and characteristic harbours.
 So for this reason we would advise you to choose the west.
 That eliminates your Option Two.